 When Idara went back home and thought about everything that had happened between her and Femi, she wondered how working with him again would feel like.
-The romantic Connection between them was becoming so deep.
+The chemistry between them was intense.

-On Monday, when she resumed work, she waited at the entrance of the office as usual, and when he arrived, she greeted him with a panting heart, got the car keys from him and walked hastily back to the office.
+On Monday, she waited at the entrance of the office as usual, and when he arrived, she greeted him with a panting heart.
+She collected the car keys from him and walked hastily back to the office.

 “Tell Fayose to call me Mr. Stanislaus.
-He has to give me reasons why he left the office without my consent,” he said calmly, not looking at her face.
+He has to give me reasons he left the office without my consent,” he said calmly.
+Femi did not look at her face.

-When Mr. Fayose appeared with Mr. Stanislaus, she walked away.
-Femi gave Mr. Stanislaus a query and when the two men left his office, Idara went to give him schedules for the day.
+When Mr. Fayose appeared with Mr. Stanislaus, Idara walked away.
+Femi gave Mr. Stanislaus a query and when the two men left his office, Idara went in to give him the day’s work schedule.

-“Good morning again, Mr. Femi, Shell wants to collaborate with us in the new contract job Chevron is giving in February next year.
+“Good morning again, Mr. Femi.
+Shell wants to partner with us in the new contract with Chevron for February next year.
 One of their managers wants to meet you.
 I don’t know what date to fix…”